war/asset-loading/README.md

 ```

 ### ModelLoader::getTextureMap
-Fetches all texture data for albedo, normal and specular maps.
+Fetches all texture data for albedo, normal, and specular maps.
 Raw image pixel data and other data for each image is stored inside the `tingltf::Image` struct.
-To access this struct, we need to find the texture index used inside `tinygltf::Texture`, and use its `tinygltf::Texture::source` variable as the index in the `tinygltf::Model::images` array.
-The `tinygltf::Texture` object can be retrieved by using a diffuse, normal or metalness index stored inside `tinygltf::Material`, and using that as a key in the `tinygltf::Model::textures`.
+To access this struct, we need to find the texture index used inside `tinygltf::Texture` and use its `tinygltf::Texture::source` variable as the index in the `tinygltf::Model::images` array.
+The `tinygltf::Texture` object can be retrieved by using a diffuse, normal, or metalness index stored inside `tinygltf::Material`, and using that as a key in the `tinygltf::Model::textures`.
 For the diffuse texture:

 ```cpp
     tinygltf::Material mat = model.materials[mat_idx];